Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Introduction

 An erasure error (or detectable leakage) on a quantum error correcting code corresponds to an error on a known location of the code.
+Erasure correction has recently found renewed interest in the quantum computing community, due to connections with quantum secret sharing \cite{Cleve1999HOWTS}, fault tolerance \cite{Wu2022ErasureCF}, the information-disturbance tradeoff \cite{Kretschmann2006TheIT}, and even information retrieval in black holes \cite{Yoshida2017EfficientDF}.

 The quantum Singleton or ``no-cloning" bound imposes an information-theoretic limit on the maximum number of erasures a quantum code can (even approximately) correct from.
-It states that no quantum code of rate $r$ can correct from more than a $\frac{1}{2}(1-r)+o(1)$ fraction of erasures, for any assymptotically small approximation error \cite{Knill1996TheoryOQ, Rains1997NonbinaryQC, Grassl2020EntropicPO}.
-Moreover, to approach this bound over qubits, one fundamentally needs approximate quantum error correction: A famous result by Rains \cite{Rains1996QuantumSE} showed that no \textit{exact} quantum code on qubits can correct from more than even a $1/3$ fraction of erasures.
+It states that no quantum code of rate $r$ can correct from more than a $\frac{1}{2}(1-r)+o(1)$ fraction of erasures, for any assymptotically small recovery error \cite{Knill1996TheoryOQ, Rains1997NonbinaryQC, Grassl2020EntropicPO}.
+Moreover, to approach this bound over small alphabet sizes, one fundamentally needs \textit{approximate} quantum error correction: A famous result by Rains \cite{Rains1996QuantumSE} showed that no exact quantum code on qubits can correct from more than even a $1/3$ fraction of erasures.

-Our main result in this work is a randomized construction of efficient and near-optimal approximate quantum code over qubits for the adversarial (worst-case) erasures channel.
+Our main result in this work is a randomized construction of an efficient and near-optimal approximate quantum code over qubits for the adversarial (worst-case) erasures channel.

 \begin{theorem}[Main Result] For every rate $0<r<1$ and sufficiently large $n\in \mathbb{N}$, there exists a Monte Carlo construction of an $n$ qubit quantum code of rate $r$ which corrects from a fraction $\delta\geq \frac{1}{2}(1-r) - O(\log^{-1} n)$ of erasures, up to an inverse-exponentially small recovery error $\epsilon = 2^{-\Tilde{\Omega}(n)}$.
 The construction succeeds with probability $1-2^{-\Tilde{\Omega}(n)}$. \end{theorem}